THE SYRIAN SERIES, DAY 6

 You really cannot be prepared for the destruction here in the north.
 I had expected maybe a few areas of some towns but after hours of driving almost every town we came to was reduced to nothing.

-Around the north end of this road remains the highest security due to its close proximity to Sarasin.
-Ditches and mounds line the roads here and some of the barriers go 4mtall!.
+The north has the highest security due to its close proximity to Sarasin.
+Ditches and mounds line the roads here and some of the barriers go 4x tall!.
 There were many battles in and around Sarasin as well as Narajjah which was another stronghold, both very close to Idlib.

 - HOTEL – The Oriental 8.5/10